splunk/public-o11y-docs/gdi/get-data-in/connect/azure/azure-logs-ingestion.rst

 After you've created the event hub, follow these steps to activate diagnostic settings:

 #.
-In Azure, select the resource and go to :guilabel:`Monitoring > Diagnostic settings`.
+In Azure, select the resource.

+#.
+Select :guilabel:`Monitoring`, then :guilabel:` Diagnostic settings`.

 #.
 Create a new setting or edit an existing setting.